Overview of Documentation for Medicare Outpatient Therapy Services

 The initial evaluation, or the plan of care including an evaluation, should document the necessity for a course of therapy through objective findings.
 Documentation of the evaluation should list the conditions and complexities and, where it is not obvious, describe the impact of the conditions and complexities on the prognosis and/or the plan for treatment so that it is clear to a reviewer that the services planned are appropriate for the individual.

-Evaluation shall include:
+An evaluation shall include:

 • A diagnosis (where allowed by state and local law) and description of the specific problem(s) to be evaluated and/or treated.
 The diagnosis should be specific and as relevant to the problem to be treated as possible.
 The treatment diagnosis may or may not be identified by the therapist, depending on their scope of practice.
-Where a diagnosis is not allowed, CMS advises the use of a condition description similar to the appropriate ICD-9 code.
+Where a diagnosis is not allowed, CMS advises the use of a condition description similar to the appropriate ICD-10 code.

 • Results of ASHA's national outcomes measurement system (optional).
 Additional information can be found on the NOMS section of the ASHA website.